 One distinguishing feature of passive binocular goggles is that they have dual tubes - a tube for each eyepiece and objective lens pair, but at this point, they're just goggles.

 Night Vision Goggles VS Night Vision Monoculars

-The AN/PVS-14 is a NV monocular, and all PVS-14 models from various manufacturers design their NV monoculars after this military issued night vision device (MNVD).
+The AN/PVS-14 is a night vision monocular, and all PVS-14 models from various manufacturers design their night vision monoculars after this military issued night vision device (MNVD).
 The PVS-14 is another popular NV device often used as goggles for hands-free operation.